Library

 If ap is a number, it must contain the daily magnetic index.

-If ap is an AbstractVector, it must be a vector with 7 dimensions as described below:
+If ap is an AbstractVector, it must be a vector with 7 elements as described below:

 | Index | Description |